Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 ASTEROIDS

 Early catalog screen depictions (picture #1) showed reserve ship icons in addition to the reserve counter.
-There is actual code in the program that displays these icons, but it was disabled.
+There is actual code in the program for displaying these icons, but it was disabled - Brad Stewart feels it was probably done as a result of him and Bob Smith trying to squeeze the cart down to 4K, and he forgot to enable it when he was given 8K.
 The 2nd picture is an actual screenshot showing what it looks like enabled.

 COUNTERMEASURE

-A picture of a 2600 cart appeared in the 1983 Rev 1 2600 system manual.
+A picture of a 2600 cart (picture #1) with the same artwork as the 5200 cart (picture #2) appeared in the 1983 Rev 1 2600 system manual.
 Whether or not Atari actually had any plans to make a port of the 5200 title is unknown.

 THE GRADUATE COMPUTER